Corrector Yui: Family

 Ai's cousin.
-An engineering/medical student, also Yui's love interest (which he is unaware of).
-Very skillful with computers and the ComNet, he is often helping Yui (albeit indirectly) in her task as Corrector.
-Later in the end of season one, he was abducted by Grosser, as bait to lure Yui and the other Correctors to battle him in his lair.
-In the second season, he's gone to U.S. for study and doesn't appear the show.
+An engineering/medical student and Yui's love interest, which he is unaware of.
+Very skilled with computers and the ComNet, he often indirectly helps Yui in her task as Corrector.
+At the end of season one, Grosser abducts him as bait to lure Yui and the other Correctors to battle him in his lair.
+In the second season, he leaves for the United States to study.